BerkeleyAutomation/CloudRobotics_tutorial/README.md

 We let it to run by **opening up a new terminal**, and proceed to **PART 3**.

 ## PART 3: CloudGripper (10 Min)
 We integrate FogROS2 with [CloudGripper](https://cloudgripper.org/).
-To interact with the robot, you need to sign up for the robot and you will be assigned with a robot ID and a robot access API token.
+To interact with the robot, this part assumes that you have already signed up for the robot.
+You need the assigned robot ID and a robot access API token.

 9. Start launch files